Skip to Content

 Since I live in the great state of Pennsylvania, I will endorse the theory that Whoopies pies were invented by Amish bakers.
 Supposedly, the name came from exclamations of “whoopie” whenever mom made the special treat.
 That totally makes sense to me.

-• Use a combination of butter and oil in the batter.
+The batter is made with a combination of butter and oil.
 Butter has great flavor and oil stays soft at room temperature.
 Using a combination makes a tasty, soft and moist cookie.

-Scroll through the process photos to see how to make Pumpkin Whoopie pies with cream cheese filling:
+How to make Pumpkin Whoopie pies with cream cheese filling

 two photos showing how to mix pumpkin batter for whoopie pies.